Education has always been one of the pillars of Singapore society.

 In addition, polytechnics were also set up to train middle-level professionals, and the Institute of Technical Education was established as a post-secondary technical institution of excellence.

 You may also choose to send your children to one of the over 300 private education institutions in Singapore.
 Private schools offer a large variety of courses, including language and professional programmes.
 When choosing a private school, do make sure it has proper accreditation.
-The CaseTrust for Education and Singapore Quality Class for Private Education Organisations are two hallmarks of quality implemented in Singapore.
+Established under the Private Education Act, the Council for Private Education (CPE) is a statutory board sanctioned with the legislative power to regulate the private education sector.
+In addition to its role as the sectoral regulator of private education institutions (PEIs), the CPE facilitates capability development efforts to uplift standards in the local private education industry.

 For a list of the institutes of higher learning in Singapore, click here.